June 13th, 2024

 Some quick science news!

-Genetic Protection
+Genetic Material

-What News Does Justin Have?
+What News Does Justin have?

 DON’T FORGET TO GET FRIENDS TO SUBSCRIBE TODAY!